Self-Organizing Railway Traffic Management: Self-organization module designs

-The hyperparameter $K$ tunes a speed-accuracy trade off.
+As anticipated above, the hyperparameter $K$ tunes a speed-accuracy trade off.
 High values of $K$ imply that the train considers multiple (possibly all) neighbors during the decision making process.
-This can lead a train to simultaneously seek compatibility with a large set of neighbors, hence increasing the speed of convergence towards a shared solution, notwithstanding the cost of the compatible hypotheses.
+This can lead a train to simultaneously seek compatibility with a large set of neighbors, hence increasing the speed of convergence towards a shared solution.
+However, in such conditions, it may be difficult to find a compatible hypothesis, and costs may increase.
 Conversely, when $K$ is small (and possibly, $K = 1$), the train considers only a small set of neighbors at a time, and therefore the speed of convergence may be slower.
-However, in these conditions, a train has a higher chance of selecting among multiple compatible hypotheses, hence preferring those with lower cost.
-To maximize decision accuracy and speed, we propose an adaptive strategy that adjusts the value of the parameter $K$ over time.
+However, in these conditions, a train has a higher chance of selecting among multiple compatible hypotheses, and convergence to low-cost hypotheses can gracefully build up within the network.
+To maximize decision accuracy and speed, we propose an adaptive strategy that adjusts the value of the hyperparameter $K$ over time.
 Trains start the consensus process with the highest possible value of $K$ (i.e., $K$ equal to the total number of neighbors) and gradually decrease it towards $K=1$ from iteration to iteration.
 In this way, the self-organized process allows to rapidly move towards agreement with neighbors, and to gradually improve decision quality once trains start being able to prioritize hypotheses with smaller cost.
-In \cite{d2025decentralised}, we extensively investigated the role of $K$ and compared various strategies, concluding that the adaptive approach features both the highest converge speed and the highest rate of convergence to an optimal solution.
+In \cite{d2025decentralised}, we extensively investigated the role of $K$ and compared various strategies, concluding that the adaptive approach features both the highest convergence speed and the highest rate of convergence to an optimal solution.